A Digital Literacy Conference for K-12 Educators and Admins

 On average, young adults today spend nearly 10 hours a day consuming media, including at school and in their free time.
 Within that timeframe, they can be exposed to thousands of media messages – some of which require extra effort to analyze and contextualize.

 Do these young adults fully understand what they are seeing on a daily basis?
 Can they distinguish between real or altered content?
-Now more than ever, digital literacy — the ability to use technology to locate, evaluate, interpret, and create information — is a critical skill that needs attention if students are going to thrive in the classroom and beyond.
+Now more than ever, digital literacy — the ability to use information and communication technology to find, evaluate, create, and communicate information — is a critical skill that needs attention if students are going to thrive in the classroom and beyond.

-Join education stakeholders from around Illinois for a two-day conference centered on digital literacy, with presenters offering their views on how to best integrate this new literacy into instruction across subject areas and grade levels.
+Join education stakeholders from around Illinois for a two-day conference centered on digital literacy, with presenters offering their views on how to best integrate these cognitive and technical skills into instruction across subject areas and grade levels.
 With this knowledge, educators will be better able to guide their students toward becoming productive, ethical, and empathetic digital citizens – both as consumers and as creators.

 Date